La Dolce Vita: Essential Must Know Tips For Visiting Italy

 Bring a water bottle with you for your day of sightseeing.
 In Italy, you can often refill your water bottle at the many public fountains.
 Just make sure it doesn't say "non-potable."

-Don't waste your precious time in Italy standing in long lines.
+This tip is so important!
+Don't waste your precious time in Italy standing in long lines for hours.
 Buy skip the line tickets for the popular attractions, especially in Rome and Florence.

 You'll also want skip the line passes for places such as the Vatican Museums and the Borghese Gallery in Rome, the Uffizi Gallery and the Duomo complex in Florence, and St. Mark's Basilica and the Doge's Palace in Venice.
-Click here for my guide on the 7 sites you should make advance reservations for in Florence.
+Here's you'll also need advance reservation in Florence for seven must see attractions in Florence.

 Most Italian cities can be lively, with people staying up well into the wee hours.
 This is great when you're out having fun.
 But, if you're a light sleeper like me, you may want to stay off center to keep the noise out of your bedroom when the sandman comes.